tobiasbaehr/dockerfiles/cmd/README.md

 Uses as base image [reinblau/debian](https://registry.hub.docker.com/u/reinblau/debian/).

 This is intended as an interactive image.
-Means change to it and type in ``crane lift``.
+Means run the command ``rbcommander``.

 Installed Tools
 ---------------